-Arlie: To this day we don’t know how it started.
-It might have been from a pinhole-sized
+| Arlie: To this day we don’t know how it started.
+It might have been from a pinhole-sizedleak in the hydraulic strut on one of the wheels.
+Momentary torching from the engine as

 we idled could have ignited it.
 The fire occurred at 2:09 am April 29, 1955.
 As I recall,